-There are 40 daily brain training activities that will seriously improve your brain quite quickly.
+There are 40 daily brain training activities that have been scientifically proven to strengthen the brain in various ways.
 These daily brain training activities make you smarter, happier, and more likely to succeed.

 Exercising your brain on a daily basis will help to improve your memory, to balance your moods and emotions, to delay aging, and to make you a complete flipping genius… or at least a pretty smart person.

 In this list of daily brain training activities, we’ve included exercises in many different areas, including:

 You do not have to use all these techniques.
 However, we do recommend that you incorporate at least a few techniques from each list.

 The best way to develop a healthy brain is through a holistic approach.
 That’s why we recommend incorporating a variety of mental exercises, physical exercises, healthy foods, and games.